OutSystems/docs-support/src/enterprise/licensing/manage/get-license-for-env.md

 ### Registering your environment (using the serial number) { #register-env-serial-number }

-If you haven't registered your environment yet on the Licensing portal, you'll have to first register it.
+If you haven't registered your environment yet on the Customer Portal, you'll have to first register it.

-Scroll down on the page to find an environment that doesn't have an associated serial number, taking special care to select it the right "environment type":
+Scroll down on the page to find an environment that doesn't have an associated serial number, taking special care to select the right "environment type":

 ![](images/get-license-for-env-2.png)

 The image above shows an infrastructure with a single environment of type "Development".
 What you will see on this page will vary depending on your OutSystems subscription.

-Click '**Register Environment**', and **enter the Serial Number** and [**Service Center Version**](https://success.outsystems.com/Support/Archive/What_version_of_OutSystems_Platform_am_I_using#Metadata_database_.26_Service_Center) of the environment you want to register.
+Click '**Register Environment**', and **enter the Serial Number** of the environment you want to register.

 ![](images/get-license-for-env-3.png)